averageflow/git-autosync/README.md

 The trigger for syncing can be either the existence of uncommitted changes, or (not yet implemented) the diff between current and wanted branch.

-You can run this project with:
+You can build and run this project with:
 ```
 stack build && stack exec git-autosync-exe
 ```

+This project expects a config file named `.gitautosync.yaml` to be present in the directory where the tool is installed.